-In addition, this chapter includes three instructions for cases where jury unanimity is required based on increased punishment.
+In addition, this chapter includes two instructions for cases requiring jury unanimity on the amount of a controlled substance.:

-Inst.
-14.07A Unanimity Required - Determining Amount of Controlled Substance (§ 841) and Inst.
-14.07B Unanimity Required - Determining Amount of Controlled Substance (§ 846) cover the amount of controlled substances when it increases the sentence.
+14.07A Unanimity Required: Determining Amount of Controlled Substance (§ 841)

+14.07B Unanimity Required: Determining Amount of Controlled Substance (§ 846).
 These two instructions explain the background to the jury, and special verdict forms are provided for the jury to work through and record its decisions.